Skip to main content

 What are Lean Six Sigma and Continuous Improvement?

 • Lean Six Sigma (LSS) is a process improvement approach that combines Lean Tools and Six Sigma Tools.
 LSS methodology shows that speed does not have to be at the expense of accuracy, and vice versa.
-If we identify variation in our process and define the expectations of our customers, then we can move towards a process that can be faster and more accurate.
+If we identify variations in our process and define the expectations of our customers, then we can move towards a process that can be faster and more accurate.

 • Six Sigma tools focus on quality and accuracy.
 The kinds of questions we examine may be: Is this a problem we thought was solved in a past effort?
 What are the goals for our outcomes, and how often are we within those goals?
 Are quality controls built into the process, or are we capturing errors well after they occur?